epccs/RPUftdi/Hardware/Evaluation/readme.md

 # Description

-This shows the setup and method used for evaluation of RPUno.
+This shows the setup and method used for evaluation of RPUftdi.

 # Table of References